eranif/codelite/docs/docs/plugins/lsp.md

 - Install the LSP you want on your computer.
 You can [visit this site][2] to get a complete list of all LSP implementations out there
 - From the main menu, `Plugins` &#8594; `Language Server` &#8594; `Settings...`
 - Click on the `Add` button
-- In the dialog that opens, fill the mandatory fields:
+- In the dialogue that opens, fill the mandatory fields:

 Field   | Mandatory | Description
 --------|-----------|-------------